Table of contents

 There are a few things to consider before you request a merge of your business's profiles:

 - Profile merges are permanent and cannot be reversed.

-- Users associated with each individual profile will be retained, and will be moved to the main profile.
+- Users associated with each individual profile will be retained and moved to the main profile.

-- Product reviews from the merging company profiles will be moved to the main profile and will have to be implemented by adding a TrustBox to your website.
+- If you use product reviews, they will be merged into the main profile and will have to be implemented by adding a TrustBox to your website.

 Request a profile merge

-- The first step is to ensure that all your domains included in the merge have been claimed.
-If you’re not sure if they are, check out this article to learn more.
+The first step is to ensure that the business profiles for each of the domains included in the merge have been claimed.
+If you’re not sure how to claim a profile, check out this article.

 Once your request has been submitted, one of our Support Agents will review the information and get in touch with you.